 Incident DetailsCause of Death:

-Trooper Richard Gaston was killed when his patrol car was struck from behind by a semitrailer while he was conducting a traffic stop westbound on the Indiana Toll Road at milepost 74 in South Bend.
+Trooper Richard Gaston was killed when his patrol car was struck from behind by a semitrailer on the Indiana Toll Road westbound at milepost 74 in South Bend.

 The 50-year-old semitrailer driver was charged with 13 offenses, including possession of drug paraphernalia, driving within 72 hours after consumption of cocaine and a federal weapons charge for possession of a handgun within the cab.